ON THE ISSUES

 -

 I support local businesses and entrepreneurs.
-Lexington has become the economic engine of central Kentucky because we have attracted large employers and great jobs.
-I will work to add jobs at competitive wages and oppose handouts to corporations that don’t benefit our communities.
+Lexington has become the economic engine of central Kentucky because we have attracted large employers and great jobs with union benefits.

 -